History of Amiens: Antiquity

 The first known settlement is Samarobriva ("Somme bridge"), mentioned for the first time in the Commentarii de Bello Gallico of Julius Caesar.
 Some forty years later, it was the central settlement of the Ambiani, one of the principal tribes of Gaul, who were issuing coinage, probably from Amiens, in the 1st century BC.
 It was a large town which controlled the passage of the Via Agrippa connecting Lyon to Boulogne-sur-Mer.
 The Ambiani derived their name from the Gaulish word ambe, meaning river – a reference to the Somme that flows through Amiens.
 The town was given the name Ambianum by the Romans, meaning settlement of the Ambiani people.

-Excavations near the city hall and the Palace of Justice revealed the foundations of the forum, the thermal baths and amphitheatre built for a population greater than that of either Londinium or Lutetia.After Nero's death, it was a centre of equipment of Britannia and saw a flow of legionaries and merchants.
+Excavations near the city hall and the Palace of Justice revealed the foundations of the forum, the thermal baths and amphitheatre built for a population greater than that of either Londinium or Lutetia.
+After Nero's death, it was a centre of equipment of Britannia and saw a flow of legionaries and merchants.
 The enclosure of the late Empire protected an area of 20 ha.
 During the development of the ZAC de Renancourt in 2012, archaeologists (INRAP and Drac Picardie) excavated a Gallo-Roman rural area of 10 ha, from after the conquest (1st and 2nd centuries).
 The occupation of the 1st century discovered (La Tène culture).

 Late antiquity

 Samarobriu (Samarobriva Ambianorum) appears on the Tabula Peutingeriana.

 In 367, Valentinian I moved to Amiens to organise a maritime defence system, known as the Tractus Armoricanus et Nervicanus.
 Valentinian I proclaimed his son Gratian his co-augustus at Amiens the same year, after recovering from an illness.
-In 367, it was from Amiens that Count Theodosius defeated the Franks, Scots, and Saxons to restore order in Roman Britain following the Barbarian Conspiracy.
+In 367, it was from Amiens that Count Theodosius defeated the Franks, Scots, and Saxons to restore order in Roman Britain following the Great Conspiracy.
 In 383, in contrast, Amiens, like all towns in the area, was taken by Magnus Maximus, proclaimed emperor by the legions in Britain.

 In 2006, during the construction of buildings in the Cathedral ZAC, excavations were used to study a portion of the wall erected at the end of the 3rd century in Samarobriva.
 During the late Roman Empire, the walled city was one of the main rear Roman bases facing the Barbarian Invasions.
 The prosperity of the city made it a target for barbarian tribes such as the Alans, the Burgundians or the Vandals, who attacked the city several times.

 By tradition, it was at the gates of Amiens that Saint Martin of Tours, at the time still a Roman soldier, shared his cloak with a naked beggar.

 During the 5th century, Chlodio rose to power among the Franks, and Merovech was elected in Amiens by his comrades in arms.
 The saint Honoratus of Amiens (Honoré) was the seventh bishop of the city and died in 600.